Sashanka2001/Sashanka2001/README.md

 I'm a passionate Web Developer from Sri Lanka.
 I love building innovative projects and contributing to open-source communities 🚀

 ## 👩‍💻 About Me
-- 🔭 Currently working on my CS-Study-Buddy website
+- 🔭 Currently working on Focus-Mode
 - 🌱 Learning TypeScript, PostgreSQL, and .NET
 - 👯 Open to collaborate on web apps, mobile apps, open-source projects & full-stack solutions
 - 📫 Reach me at: **chamudisashanka@gmail.com**